 Has outdoor concert/theatre stage, and great views of waterfront, statue of HR MacMillian, the timber tycoon.

-Chemainus Museum
+Chemainus Valley Museum

 at Waterwheel Park